RobustBench/robustbench/README.md

 <p align="center"><img src="images/leaderboard_screenshot_corruptions.png" width="700">

 ## News
-  (May 2022): [3D Common Corruptions](https://3dcommoncorruptions.epfl.ch/) benchmark for ImageNet (ImageNet-3DCC) is live.
-For a quickstart, click [here](#new-evaluating-robustness-of-imagenet-models-against-3d-common-corruptions-imagenet-3dcc).
+  May 2022:

+  -We have extended the common corruptions leaderboard on ImageNet with [3D Common Corruptions](https://3dcommoncorruptions.epfl.ch/)      (ImageNet-3DCC).
+ImageNet-3DCC evaluations can be informative as (1) it includes more realistic corruptions and (2) it can be used to assess generalization of the existing models which may have overfitted to ImageNet-C. For a quickstart, click [here](#new-evaluating-robustness-of-imagenet-models-against-3d-common-corruptions-imagenet-3dcc).
+Note that the entries in leaderboard are still sorted according to ImageNet-C performance.

+  -We fixed the preprocessing issue for ImageNet corruption evaluations.
+This changed the ranking between the top-1 and top-2 entries.

 ## Main idea